 Mold is an umbrella term used to describe a very wide range of fungal species.
 They are all very different, and unfortunately, some are toxic to humans, which is why all mold-related repair work is best left to the professionals.

 The way mold can appear in your basement or crawl space is varied as well.
 It is almost always slimy and can be a wide range of colors, including black, white, orange, green, or purple.
 Mold flourishes in damp, humid environments and reproduces by sending spores through the air.

 Like mold, wood rot thrives in damp and humid environments.
 However, unlike mold, wood rot digests the wood it has infected.
 It spreads at remarkable speeds and can cause a need for major replacements in homes.
 The good news is that it is possible to deal with wood rot and even prevent it by taking care of your crawl space or basement.

-So how can you tell mold apart from wood rot?
+So how can you know whether your home has been infested with mold or wood rot?
 Wood rot looks like decay, whereas mold on wood usually looks like a discoloration.

 While mold is by no means good, it is better than wood rot for homes.
 However, as both wood rot and mold form in damp and humid environments, the presence of mold can signal that wood rot is soon to follow.
 If you’re worried you have mold in your crawl space or basement, you should contact a repair specialist as soon as possible.

 Wood Rot and Mold Symptoms